Agile Methodology: Principles, Uses and Framework

 • Nexus

-Agile values and principles
+The Agile mindset: values and principles

 Agile project management was established on four values and twelve principles.
 These values and principles are rooted in the Agile Manifesto, which was created in 2001 by seventeen managers of software development [2].
 Much of the philosophy that underpins the Agile Manifesto came about in reaction to what people perceived as the bottlenecks of software development processes at the time.